GSA/challenges-and-prizes/_all-challenges/1102-innovative-technology-solutions-for-social-care-referrals.md

    * Clearly and concisely identifies the problem and its significance to the stakeholder team
    * Proposal bridges the gaps between community members and products, services, and information
-   * Forward-thinking solution that leverages upcoming and future technology trends including existing and developing content, e-referral, exchange and access standards
+   * Forward-thinking solution that leverages upcoming and future technology trends including existing and developing content
 2. Partnerships & Collaboration

    * Strength of the team that is inclusive of key stakeholders.
 Key investors include health IT developers, health care providers, health plans, state and local agencies that lead the aging and disability networks, and others with relevant technical expertise in data standards, architecture, and/or data analysis
    * Inclusion of co-leadership roles from state and/or community leaders and health care organizations
+   * Commitment to implement proposed open standards through collaborative governance amongst key stakeholders
 3. Scalability and Feasibility of Implementation

-   * Solution identifies nationally recognized or emerging health IT standards for bi-directional e-referral messages and community resource directories for use cases as applicable.
-Proposed solutions shall consider the desirable future state of interoperability for the proposed use cases(s), but recognize the need to interoperate with legacy health IT systems and home and community-based IT systems.
+   * Proposal has robust design and plan for open Application Programming Interface (API) standards for existing community resource directories

+     * Clear technical design of an open API standard for community resource directories using the [Human Services Data Specifications (HSDS)](http://docs.openreferral.org/en/latest/hsds/)
+     * The proposed open API standards for community resource directories can be easily adopted and implemented by existing and new directory platforms
+     * States and CBOs can easily integrate with the proposed open API standards for community resource directories
    * Inclusive of the Gravity Project identified terminology (LOINC, SNOMED-CT, and ICD-10) and technical standards (HL7 FHIR) to represent and exchange SDOH data
-   * Developed and supported open Application Programming Interfaces (APIs) for existing community resource directories
 4. Product Functionality and Usability

    * Proposal has broad applicability (i.e., across conditions, populations, health IT environments/technologies/platforms)
    * Inclusive of planning assessments
+   * Look up and retrieval of community resources through a standardized community resource directory
    * Closed-loop referral management
-   * Analytics and dashboards visuals to track service delivery, and outcomes.
+   * Analytics and dashboards visuals to track service delivery, and outcomes
 5. Identification and Mitigation of Business and Technical Risk

    * Identifies potential business and technical risks associated with closed-loop referral processes